 You have been diagnosed with a neurodevelopmental condition

-You require assisted technologies to communicate/type, due to the interactive nature of this device
+You require assistive technologies to communicate/type, due to the interactive nature of this device

 Using this program is likely to delay or negatively impact engaging with future care

 Download the ieso app from the Android or iOS app store on your smartphone.
-Android - minimum Android 9 (API level 28); iOS - minimum version 15
+Android - minimum Android 13; iOS - minimum version 15

 An access code is required to use the app.
 Obtain the access code from your referring partner.